top of page

 -

 Are webinars an acceptable form of training and education?Webinars are acceptable as long as they are Board-approved training/education events.
-Attendance verification documents, course content outline, number of hours completed, and presenter(s) qualifications must be submitted and reviewed to gain Board approval.
+Documentation that must be submitted to the Board include webinar course content description, number of hours completed, and presenter(s) qualifications to be reviewed to gain approval.

 -